israralam145/366pi-Internship-Journal/Week 8.md

 <h3>Progress</h3>

 * When I copy paste the signature in the gmail signature textbox, it says signature is too long, try shorter one.
-I think the problem is the code which exceeds the character limit of the gmail signature while it accepts inn outlook.
+I think the problem is the code which exceeds the character limit of the gmail signature as base64 image has too much characters in the code.
+Meanwhile it accepts in outlook.
+* Haven't triend in apple mail since I have not Apple ID.
 * I couldn't find the solution.

 # Monday, 14th August